Magene P715s Review – All you need to know

 My planned longer-term usage

 I use my TT bike much less (Cervelo P5), so I might swap over the pedals to that when needed.
-However, it’s taken me years to come to the conclusion that power meters just don’t work with the oval chainrings I use.
+However, it’s taken me years to realise that power meters just don’t work with the oval chainrings I use.
 They all seem to produce incorrect data (yes, even Favero’s IAV appears wrong despite what the brand adamantly says).
 Recently I’d used the Assioma’s with a scaling factor (I think setting a 158mm crank rather than the actual 165 worked, I could have used a scaling factor, I know), so I could apply the same scaling factor to the PRO RS, or I could just get a spindle-based solution ie one which measure power holistically and estimates the balance (balance is unimportant).
 Anyway, I don’t see myself using the P715 pedals for the P5 bike.

 Conclusion: Compelling but…